About The IIA

 Established in 1941, The Institute of Internal Auditors (IIA) is an international professional association with global headquarters in Lake Mary, Florida, USA.
 The IIA is the internal audit profession's leader in standards, certification, education, research, and technical guidance throughout the world.
 Generally, members work in internal auditing, risk management, governance, internal control, information technology audit, education, and security.

-Globally, The IIA has more than 235,000 members.
-The IIA in North America comprises nearly 150 chapters serving roughly 70,000 members in the United States, Canada, the Caribbean (Bahamas, Barbados, Cayman Islands, Curacao, Jamaica, and Puerto Rico), Bermuda, and Trinidad & Tobago.
+Globally, The IIA has more than 245,000 members.
+The IIA in North America comprises nearly 150 chapters serving more than 70,000 members in the United States, Canada, the Caribbean (Bahamas, Barbados, Cayman Islands, Curacao, Jamaica, and Puerto Rico), Bermuda, and Trinidad & Tobago.
 Members enjoy benefits offered by the North American Service Center, including local, national, and global professional networking; world-class training; certification; standards and guidance; research; executive development; career opportunities; and more.
 IIA members throughout North America enjoy free members-only webinars and member savings on national conferences such as the General Audit Management (GAM) and Ignite Conferences.
 And resources such as IIA Quality Services make The Institute an indispensable partner to you and your organization.

 The mission of The Institute of Internal Auditors is to provide dynamic leadership for the global profession of internal auditing.
 Activities in support of this mission will include, but will not be limited to: